LogtalkDotOrg/logtalk3/manuals/sources/libraries/listing.rst

 ``listing``
 ===========

-This library provides support for listing object dynamic predicates clauses.
+This library provides support for listing object dynamic predicate clauses.
 The predicates must (also) be declared using a scope directive to make them visible to the listing predicates.